 The Center for, and Department of, Middle Eastern Studies admit graduate students for the fall semester only.
 Please see below for details concerning the annual mid-December application deadline; applicants are notified of decisions in February and March of the following year.
 Graduate courses are not offered online at this time, and all degree programs must be completed in residence (on campus).
-(However, one online course, usually undergraduate level, is typically offered each year in advanced Persian.
-Participants need not be students at UT Austin.)
+Please refer to the FAQ for further details.

 Admission is open in the following programs/academic areas for the 2016-17 academic year